rajnishcoder/PCAssistance/README.md

 ###### Improving commands of opening programs manually (actually stucked in that)

-Changing SQLite to MySQL with improved and automated code (stuck in errors)
+Changing SQLite to MySQL with improved and automated code